Vector Quantized Bayesian Neural Network Inference for Data Streams: Introduction

-\begin{itemize} \item We propose differentiable Bayesian neural network inference with respect to input data as an approximation of the Bayesian neural network inference for data streams.
-This model is flexible parametric and converts DNN to BNN without significant modifications. \item We theoretically and empirically show that the computational performance of DBNN is almost the same as that of DNN. \end{itemize}
+\begin{itemize} \item We propose vector quantized Bayesian neural network (VQ-BNN) inference as an approximation of Bayesian neural network inference to enhance the computational performance. \item We propose temporal smoothing of predictions with exponentially decaying importance by applying VQ-BNN inference to data streams. \item We empirically show that the computational performance of VQ-BNN is almost the same as that of deterministic NN and the predictive performance is comparable to or better than that of BNN on real-world data streams. \end{itemize}